mt-clemente/EteRLnity/README.md

 <!-- ROADMAP -->
-## Improvments, roadmap.
+## Future improvements

 - More extensive hyperparameter tuning
 - Test the model on bigger GPUs, as VRAM was the limiting factor in model scaling.
-- Test different type of policy heads.
+- Test different types of policy heads.
 - New, more stable transformer models (precisely TrXL,GTrXL) could offer good improvements on performance and training stability.
 - Try new problem paradigms, for example but not only instead of choosing the piece given